msantos/perc/README.md

         mask is 0.
 An erlang process calling umask/0 concurrently with a process creating a file may have unexpected results.

+    getumask() -> CurMask

+        Types   CurMask = OldMask = integer()

+        Obtain the current process mask by parsing /proc/self/status, avoiding the race condition in umask/0.

+        If /proc/self/status does not exist or is not parsable, getumask/0 fails back to umask/0.

 ### perc_signal

 _WARNING: support for signalfd(2) is experimental only and is disabled by default._